Vittorio Emanuele Orlando: Early life and career

-Prime Minister
+Prime minister

 A liberal, Orlando served in various roles as a minister.
 In 1903, he served as Minister of Education under Prime Minister Giolitti.
 In 1907, he was appointed Minister of Justice, a role he retained until 1909.
 He was re-appointed to the same ministry in November 1914 in the government of Antonio Salandra until his appointment as Minister of the Interior in June 1916 under Paolo Boselli.

-After the Italian military disaster in World War I at Caporetto on 25 October 1917, which led to the fall of the Boselli government, Orlando became Prime Minister, and he continued in that role through the rest of the war.
+After the Italian military disaster in World War I at Caporetto on 25 October 1917, which led to the fall of the Boselli government, Orlando became prime minister, and he continued in that role through the rest of the war.
 He had been a strong supporter of Italy's entry in the war.
 He successfully led a patriotic national front government, the Unione Sacra, and reorganized the army.
 Orlando was encouraged in his support of the Allies because of secret incentives offered to Italy in the London Pact of 1915.
 Italy was promised significant territorial gains in Dalmatia.
-Orlando's first act as head of the government was to fire General Luigi Cadorna and appoint the well-respected General Armando Diaz in his place.Marshall, S. L. A. The American Heritage History of World War I. New York.
-Page 215.
+Orlando's first act as head of the government was to fire General Luigi Cadorna and appoint the well-respected General Armando Diaz in his place.
 He then reasserted civilian control over military affairs, which Cadorna had always resisted.
 His government instituted new policies that treated Italian troops less harshly and instilled a more efficient military system, which were enforced by Diaz.
 The Ministry for Military Assistance and War Pensions was established, soldiers received new life insurance policies to help their families in the case of their deaths, more funding was put into propaganda efforts aimed at glorifying the common soldier, and annual paid leave was increased from 15 to 25 days.
 On his own initiative Diaz also softened the harsh discipline practiced by Cadorna, increased rations, and adopted more modern military tactics which had been observed on the Western Front.
 All of these had the net effect of greatly increasing the formerly-crumbling army's morale.
-Orlando's government quickly proved popular among the general population and successfully reconstituted national morale after the disaster of Caporetto, with Orlando even publicly pledging to retreat to "my Sicily" if necessary and resist the Austrian invaders from there, though he was also assured that there would be no military collapse.Wilcox, Vanda.
-"Italy in the Era of the Great War."
-Brill.
-April 2018.
-Page 204-205.
+Orlando's government quickly proved popular among the general population and successfully reconstituted national morale after the disaster of Caporetto, with Orlando even publicly pledging to retreat to "my Sicily" if necessary and resist the Austrian invaders from there, though he was also assured that there would be no military collapse.